karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 import lfmt "my_localization_system/fmt"
 ```

-In Odin the program that uses packages can never end up in a state where the packages themselves pollute a global namespace with names that collide.
+In Odin the program that uses packages can never end up in a state where the packages themselves pollute a global namespace with names that collide, since everything inside them end up under these prefixes such as `fmt.` and `rl.`

-> A_BETTER_C: Those who have programmed C a lot can testify that name collisions between libraries do happen.
+> Those who have programmed C a lot can testify that name collisions between libraries do happen.
 Because of this C libs often have prefixes on all the stuff they expose.
 In Odin the prefix is instead chosen at the import site, which is more robust.

 You can create local packages within your project by just creating a folder and importing it:
 ```